cakeio-unreal/cakeio-unreal.github.io/docs/core-api/async-io.md

 === "Blueprint"
 	{{ bp_currently_unsupported('Directory traversal') }}

-### CakeMixLibrary
+### CakeMix
-CakeAsyncIO provides asynchronous versions of all of the [CakeMixLibrary](../cake-mix) IO functions.
+CakeAsyncIO provides asynchronous versions of all of the [CakeMix](/core-api/cake-mix/) IO functions.
 For our example, we'll use the async version of `CountSubdirs`.

 === "C++"
     Async versions of CakeMixLibrary functions are located under the namespace `CakeAsyncIO::CakeMix`.
 The CakeMixLibrary namespace is mirrored underneath, so if a function is located in `CakeMixLibrary::Dir`, then the async function is found in `CakeAsyncIO::CakeMix::Dir`.